1109akshatverma/Fabric-Analytics-in-aday/English/Labs/Lab-01.md

 multiple systems, clean it and mash it together.
 You pull data from the following sources:

 - **Sales Data:** comes from the ERP system and data is stored in an ADLS Gen2 database.
-It gets updated at noon / 12 PM every day.
+It gets updated at noon  12 PM everyday.

 - **Supplier Data:** comes from different suppliers and data is stored in a Snowflake database.
-It gets updated at midnight / 12 AM every day.
+It gets updated at midnight  12 AM everyday.

 - **Customer Data:** comes from Customer Insights and data is stored in Dataverse.
 The data is always up to date.

 - **Employee Data:** comes from the HR system; it is stored as an export file in a SharePoint folder.
 It gets updated every morning at 9 AM.

   ![](../media/Lab-01/image6.png)